-In this context, we introduce a measure of coherence for a "hypothesized" cluster of curves.
+In this context, we introduce a measure of coherence of a (hypothesized) cluster of curves.
 The cluster coherence measure we propose relies on evaluating the stability of further subdivision of the cluster.
-To this end, we use the configurations at what we call "slices"-cross-sections of the cluster.
+To this end, we use the configurations at what we call "slices" - cross-sections of the cluster.
 Each slice is effectively an embedding of the curves into points in two-dimensional space.
-These points can be clustered using any off-the-shelf clustering algorithm.
-Each slice therefore provides a "vote" for each pair of curves being together or separate in the overall clustering.
+These points can be clustered using any off-the-shelf clustering algorithm (we have experimented with Gaussian mixture clustering and spectral clustering).
+Each slice therefore provides a vote for each pair of curves being together or separate in the overall clustering.
 Furthermore, assuming reasonable smoothness of the curves, we can assess the temporal coherence of these votes: two adjacent slices carry more weight voting the same way than if their votes are opposite.

 We demonstrate our measure's use to improve an agglomerative hierarchical clustering algorithm that has been shown to be working relatively well in clustering integral curves corresponding neurofibers [4].
 When our slice-based method detects that a stable split exists in the cluster, it provides a specific partitioning, that can be used as part of a clustering algorithm.
 Expert evaluation shows that this mechanism may be superior to the standard hierarchical clustering approach.
-While our primary motivation in designing the slicing-based coherence measure is the task of refining an initial clustering assignment, it can be used for validating clusterings, quantifying connectivity or parametrizing clusters.
+While our primary motivation in designing the slicing-based coherence measure is the task of refining an initial clustering assignment, it can be used for validating clusterings, quantifying connectivity or parameterizing clusters.